MZulfadzli/geninvoicetable/README.md

 # geninvoicetable

 This project is to create the table of invoice by using python code.
-The library that will be used is reportlab
+The library that will be used is reportlab.
+So, jus pip it.

-so, just pip install reportlab
+pip install reportlab